GoogleCloudPlatform/community/tutorials/standalone-tensorflow-raspberry-pi/index.md

 ## Costs

-If you decide to train your own model, you will incur costs of running Cloud ML Engine, Dataflow, Cloud Storage.
+If you decide to train your own model, you will incur costs of running Cloud ML Engine, Dataflow, Google Cloud Storage.
 Otherwise, there are no billable costs involved in this tutorial.
 Use the Pricing Calculator to generate a cost estimate based on your projected usage.

 ## Reference architecture